 Earth’s atmosphere is an oxidizing environment.
 This term means what you think it would: gases that are emitted into the atmosphere react in a way that increases their oxygen content.
 Gases that contain oxygen tend to be “stickier” on surfaces and more water soluble, which means that they stick when they hit a surface or they can be readily taken up in clouds and rain drops and be deposited on Earth’s surface.
 We call gases hitting the surface and sticking “dry deposition” and gases being taken up in precipitation and rained out “wet deposition.”

-Let’s consider a natural gas that is very important in our lives – methane (a.k.a., natural gas).
+Let’s consider a natural gas that is very important in our lives, methane, also known as natural gas.
 More and more methane is being extracted from below Earth’s surface and used to run our electrical power plants, heat our homes, cook our food, and, increasingly, to run our transportation vehicles.
-Methane is a simple molecule – CH4 – in which each of carbon’s four bonds is made with a hydrogen atom.
+Methane is a simple molecule, CH4, in which each of carbon’s four bonds is made with a hydrogen atom.
 Energy comes from heating methane to high enough temperatures that cause it to react, giving off energy as more stable molecules are formed.
-In complete combustion, each methane molecule is converted into CO2 and two H2O.
+In complete combustion, each methane molecule is converted into one CO2 molecule and two H2O molecules.
 In the process, four oxygen atoms or two oxygen molecules are consumed.

 This same process occurs in the atmosphere, but at much lower temperatures and at a much slower rate.
 In both cases, the first step in the methane oxidation sequence is the reaction with the hydroxyl radical (OH).
 In water, hydroxyl loses an electron and is ionized (OH–), but in the atmosphere, hydroxyl is not ionized.
 We call OH a free radical because it has an odd number of electrons (eight for oxygen and one for hydrogen).
 Any gas with an odd number of electrons is reactive because the electrons want to be paired up in molecules because that makes them more stable.